 If the application requires cooling, and the outdoor air conditions are suitable for free cooling, the controller may enter the economizer state.
 If the unit is economizing and the discharge temperature set point is not being met, the controller may bring on mechanical cooling.
 If equipped with a modulating outdoor air and recirculated air damper, the dampers will modulate between the minimum OA and maximum positions to maintain the supply temperature set point.
+If equipped with an energy wheel, see Energy Recovery Wheel Sequence.

-- Temperature: The economizer will be locked out when: - The outside air is less than the economizer low lockout (40°F). - The outside air is greater than the economizer high lockout (65°F). - There is a call for heating.
+- Temperature: The economizer will be locked out when: - The outside air is less than the economizer low lockout (40°F). - The outside air is greater than the economizer high lockout (65°F). - The unit is operating in dehumidification mode. - There is a call for heating. - Temperature/Dew Point: The economizer will be locked out when: - The outside air is less than the economizer low lockout (40°F dry-bulb). - The outside air is greater than the economizer high lockout (75°F dry-bulb). - The outside air is greater than the economizer high dew point lockout (55°F dew point) - The unit is operating in dehumidification mode. - There is a call for heating.